Cisco warns on Hyperflex security vulnerabilities

-Cisco this week identified two “High” security vulnerabilities in its HyperFlex data-center package that could let attackers gain control of the system.
+Cisco has identified two “High” security vulnerabilities in its HyperFlex data centre package that could let attackers gain control of the system.

-HyperFlex is Cisco’s hyperconverged infrastructure that offers computing, networking and storage resources in a single system.
+HyperFlex is Cisco’s hyper-converged infrastructure that offers computing, networking and storage resources in a single system.

 The more critical of the two warnings – an 8.8 on Cisco’s severity scale of 1-10 – is a command-injection vulnerability in the cluster service manager of Cisco HyperFlex Software that could let an unauthenticated, attacker execute commands as the root user.